markfinger/python-js-host/README.md

   If you are running a server and a python shell which have both connected to the same host, the manager will not stop the host until both processes have exited.
-- Managed hosts can persist after their config file has changed.
+- Managed hosts can continue running after their config file has changed.

   To force a restart, call the `restart` method of a managed `JSHost` instance.
 For example
   ```python